budtmo/docker-android/README.md

 **Optional arguments**

     -e APPIUM_HOST="<host_ip_address>"	: where / on which instance is appium server running.
 Default value: 127.0.0.1 -e APPIUM_PORT=<port_number>		: which port is appium server running.
-Default port: 4723 -e SELENIUM_HOST="<host_ip_address>"  : where / on which instance is selenium grid running.
+Default port: 4723 -e SELENIUM_HOST="<host_ip_address>": where / on which instance is selenium grid running.
 Default value: 172.17.0.1 -e SELENIUM_PORT=<port_number>		: which port is selenium grid running. default port: 4444

 ![][connect to grid 1]  ![][connect to grid 2]